Industrial Robots 101: What They Are and How They Work

 Industrial robotics systems are designed to mimic human actions and are made of five key parts, namely:

-The controller
+1. The controller

-The robotic arm
+2. The robotic arm

-The robotic arm is a key part of any Industrial robot system.
+The robotic arm is a key part of any industrial robot system.
 It essentially mimics the movements of a human arm and consists of three main parts.

 They are: